 Having gained Chartered Fellow accreditation through the Chartered Institute of Personnel and Development (CIPD) in 2010 she also went on to qualify as a Neuro Linguistic Programming (NLP) Practitioner in 2014.

-Caroline joined the Governing Body in October 2015 and is a member of the Resources Committee as well as Chair of the Search & Governance Committee and a member of the Remuneration Committee.
+Caroline joined the Governing Body in October 2015 and is Chair of the Resources Committee, Chair of the Search & Governance Committee and a member of the Remuneration Committee.

 Lisa Keay – Clerk to the Governing Body

 Lisa was appointed as Clerk to the Governing Body in April 2016 having clerked school governing bodies for more than five years.
 During this time she supported and advised governors in a wide range of settings including a church primary school and nursery, a special school, an ‘all through’ Academy, a community college and a pupil referral unit.
 Before taking up this post, Lisa was also Company Secretary for the SENtient Trust.